 If you haven’t heard of GiveDirectly, we’ve raised $150 million to send directly as cash to people living in poverty in East Africa, one of the poorest regions in the world (and more challenging operationally than Texas, we think).
 We’ve reached 400,000 people to date, have been a top recommended charity by GiveWell five years running, and were named the #2 most innovative nonprofit by Fast Company this year.
 We’re backed by Good Ventures, Google.org, the Omidyar Network, and thousands of other results-driven donors.

-If you’ve wanted to give to folks in Texas directly but haven’t found a way, this one’s for you.
+If you’ve wanted to give to folks in Texas directly but haven’t found a way, you can donate here.
 And if you’re in Texas, look for our staff there soon.

 – The GiveDirectly team